Lovendegem Castle

 Lovendegem Castle, locally known as Kasteel van Lovendegem, lies in the village of the same name, in the province of East Flanders in the Flemish region in Belgium.

-A castle at Lovendegem was already known in the 13th or 14th century.
-Until the 17th century it would have consisted of a keep with a simple stone house.
-Probably in the first quarter of the 17th century a wing with a chapel was added to the north side of the castle.
+A castle in Lovendegem was already known in the 13th or 14th century.
+By the 17th century, it consisted of a keep with a simple stone house.
+Probably in the first quarter of the 17th century, a wing with a chapel was added to the north side of the castle.

-In 1700 the castle was awarded to Gillis Dons, Lord of Scheldewindeke.
-After he was elevated to baron in 1716, he changed his family name to Dons de Lovendeghem.
-The baron enlarged his castle in 1721.
+In 1700, the castle was granted to Gillis Dons, Lord of Scheldewindeke.
+After he was made a baron in 1716, he changed his family name to Dons de Lovendeghem.
+The baron expanded his castle in 1721.

-The Dons de Lovendeghems had the castle completely rebuilt into the present eclectic castle by the architect P. van Kerkhove between 1885 and 1888.
-At the end of WW I, in 1918, the residing baron disappeared.
-His body was found 7 weeks later in the castle woods, he had been shot and his body had been covered up with straw.
-He was probably killed by retreating German soldiers.
+The Dons de Lovendeghem family had the castle completely rebuilt into the current eclectic style by architect P. van Kerkhove between 1885 and 1888.
+At the end of World War I, in 1918, the current baron disappeared.
+His body was found seven weeks later in the castle woods; he had been shot, and his body was covered with straw.
+He was likely killed by retreating German soldiers.

-Although the last Baron Dons de Lovendeghem died in 2014, Lovendegem Castle had already been for sale since 2004.
-The castle is now owned by the Baron Patrick the Ladoucette, from the Pouilly Fumé wine estate with the same name in France.
+Although the last Baron Dons de Lovendeghem died in 2014, Lovendegem Castle had been for sale since 2004.
+Today, the castle is owned by Baron Patrick the Ladoucette, from the Pouilly Fumé wine estate of the same name in France.

 Gallery